Karthikeyadusi/Attendly/README.md

 ## 🚀 Technical Stack & Architecture

-Class Compass is built with a modern, robust, and scalable tech stack.
+Attendly is built with a modern, robust, and scalable tech stack.

 - **Framework**: **Next.js 15** (with App Router) for a high-performance React application with server-side rendering capabilities.
 - **Language**: **TypeScript** for type safety and improved developer experience.